-If you require the SM70 be used to control a mains powered device you will need to include a separate mains rated relay.
-Mains equipment should only be wired by a certified electrician.

-- Open up the SM70 enclosure and remove the PC board as detailed in section 6. - Turn over the PCB board so that the underside is visible as shown below. - Using the screw connector on the PC board, wire the desired external device to either the normally open or normally closed contacts as required for your application and firmware version. - Feed the cable through the supplied cable gland to your external devices.
+- If you require the SM70 be used to control a mains powered device you will need to include a separate mains rated relay.
+Mains equipment should only be wired by a certified electrician. - Open up the SM70 enclosure. - Turn over the PCB board so that the underside is visible as shown below. - Using the screw connector on the PC board, wire the desired external device to either the normally open or normally closed contacts as required for your application and firmware version. - Feed the cable through the supplied 12mm cable gland to your external devices.